danielesommaggio/Syrphidae_of_Italy/pages/about.md

 title: About
 contact_email: user@example.com
 copyright: All content is CC 0 so that it maybe be shared throughout the world in places like Wikipedia.
-citation: Sommaggio & Dal Pos, 2024.
-Syrphidae of Italy (SoI). <i>to be determined</i>, XX, XXX–XXX.
+citation: Syrphidae of Italy (SoI)
 ---

 # {{frontmatter.title}}